Filipino American History Month: Arkansas

 In 2022, Filipino American History Month was recognized in Arkansas after official proclamations were issued by Governor Asa Hutchinson.

 California

 In California, Filipino American History Month was first recognized statewide in 2006, when the California Department of Education placed it on its celebrations calendar.
 In 2009, California State Senator Leland Yee introduced a resolution, which was passed, that recognizes October as Filipino American History Month.
 It passed the California State Assembly and was submitted to the California Secretary of State.

 Hawai'i

 In 2008, Filipino-American History Month was recognized by the Hawai'i State Legislature.
 Former State Representative Joey Manahan and members of the Filipino Caucus introduced the legislation "to designate the month of October as Filipino-American History Month to commemorate the contributions of Filipino-Americans to Hawaii and the United States."
 The bill passed unanimously and was signed into law by Governor Linda Lingle on April 15, 2008.

+Nevada

+A 2023 proclamation issued by Governor Joe Lombardo recognized Filipino American History Month in Nevada.